tstromberg/sigstore-the-local-way/README.md

 This tutorial explores three levels of signing & verification that sigstore makes available, adding new dependencies each time:

-1. Signing and verifying a container using a local OCI registry
+1. Signing a container against a local OCI registry
-2. Signing and verifying a container using a local OCI registry + Rekor
+2. Signing a container against a local OCI registry and the Rekor transparency log
-3. Keyless signing and verifying a container using a local OCI registry + Rekor + Fulcio
+2. Keyless signing a container against a local OCI registry and the Rekor transparency log

 ## Environment